OSU-ConText/ConText/README.md

 # ConText

+## Table of Contents
+1. Introduction
+2. How to Use
+    1. Preliminary Steps
+    2. Usage and Descriptions
+3. Other Functionality
+    1. database_app.py
+    2. userCreation.py

+## Introduction
 ConText allows you to simulate a messaging platform where users can send messages to other users on the platform in conversations.
 The sending history of the users will determine what language they will receive messages in.
 This is all done automatically with no user input, creating a seamless user experience.

 The language decision is based on three parameters